-Figure 68.
-Poor growth of column stocks Figure 69.
-Blocked column stocks showing grown from blocks.

-slightly better growth.
+Figure 76.
+Poor growth of column stocks Figure 77.
+Blocked column stocks showing slightly better growth.

-The floats of brassica were growing away vigorously indicating that there was no issue with producing cruciferae in a deep pool hydroponic system (Figure 70).
-The lettuce floats had also grown vigorously and two of the floats were removed in order to make space around them (Figure 71).
+The floats of brassica were growing away vigorously indicating that there was no issue with producing cruciferae in a deep pool hydroponic system (Figure 78).
+The lettuce floats had also grown vigorously and two of the floats were removed in order to make space around them (Figure 79).
 The third float was left in place to see if the leaves showed any signs of nutrient deficiency as they matured.